evischotman/TM10007-Machine-Learning_group10/README.md

 # TM10007-Machine-Learning_group10
-Repository containing the python files needed for a machine learning model to classify bening from malignant primary liver tumours.
+This repository contains the files needed for a machine learning model to classify benign from malignant primary liver tumours.